shesha-io/docs.shesha/docs/front-end-basics/form-components/common-component-properties.md

 ## Required

-If checked, prohibits form submission if the component does not have an entered value (mandatory).
+If checked, prohibits form submission if the component does not have a value (mandatory).
 Indicated by a red asterisk mark next to the component.

 ## Style

-Code editor for entering custom CSS styling.
-Returns the style of the element as an object.
+Allows configurators to specify custom CSS styling through code.
+May be used when standard styling properties are insufficient to achieve the required look and feel.

-- Example:
+Example:
   ```javascript
   return {
     backgroundColor: "white",